Loren Rhoads

-Loren Rhoads is a San Francisco-based author, editor, and lecturer on cemetery history.
+Loren Rhoads (born 1963) is a San Francisco-based author, editor, and lecturer on cemetery history.
 She is a member of Horror Writers Association, Science Fiction and Fantasy Writers of America, and the Association for Gravestone Studies.

 Biography

 Inspired by volunteering for RE/Search Publications, Rhoads and her husband Mason Jones founded Automatism Press in 1993.
 Automatism published two anthologies, Lend the Eye a Terrible Aspect (edited by Jones and Rhoads) and Death's Garden: Relationships with Cemeteries (edited by Rhoads alone), before she created Morbid Curiosity (magazine) in 1997.
 The magazine, which published true first-person confessional essays, was a Finalist for the Bram Stoker Award in 2004.

 In 2006, Rhoads shut down Morbid Curiosity magazine to concentrate on her own writing.
 Her first big break came when her story "Still Life with Shattered Glass" took third place in the Fiction Contest at the 2005 World Horror Convention and was later published in Cemetery Dance magazine.
 That led in 2008 to the publication of four of her stories in Sins of the Sirens: 14 Tales of Dark Desire edited by John Everson for Dark Arts Books.

 Rhoads edited Morbid Curiosity Cures the Blues: True Tales of the Unsavory, Unwise, Unorthodox, and Unusual, a collection of her favorite essays from Morbid Curiosity magazine, for Scribner in 2009.
 She subsequently edited anthologies for Damnation Books and Tomes & Coffee Press.

 Her first novel, co-written with Brian Thomas, was published by Black Bed Sheet Books in 2014, followed by a space-opera trilogy published by Night Shade Books in 2015.